MCAC: A Model Counting Algorithm for Exact Computation of Error Metrics of Approximate Circuits

+\proc{Partition} function in Algorithm~\ref{alg:top_level} involves the following steps: Let $\mathbf{X}$ denote the set of variables in the formula $\mathbf{F}$.
 We first convert $\mathbf{F}$ into a hypergraph using the method in \cite{mann2017}.
 Each clause in $\mathbf{F}$ is a vertex in the hypergraph and each variable $x\in \mathbf{X}$ is a hyperedge.
-A hyperedge $x$, connects all the vertices(clauses) that contain $x$ or its complement.
-A hypergraph partitioner is then used to partition $\mathbf{F}$ into $P$ partitions, $\mathbf{F}_1, \cdots, \mathbf{F}_P$, such that $\mathbf{F} = \bigwedge_{i=1}^P \mathbf{F}_i$ and $\mathbf{X} = \bigcup_{i=1}^P \mathbf{X}_i$.
-The partitioning is done with a limit on the maximum number of clauses in each partition.
-To partition the hypergraph corresponding to $\mathbf{F}$, we use the hypergraph partitioner~\cite{kahypar23}.
-It produces partitions with minimum number of cuts, which corresponds to minimizing the number of shared variables between partitions.
+A hyperedge associated with variable $x$ connects all the vertices(clauses) that contain $x$ or its complement.
+An example CNF formula with four clauses and its equivalent hypergraph is shown in Fig.~\ref{fig:hypergraph}.